-9. In the case of early termination of the term of office of a PEC member elected by the District Election Commission, as well as, if necessary, in order to fill up to 12 members, the District Election Commission shall be authorised to announce a competition within one day in accordance with the rules and conditions established by the election legislation of Georgia, and to elect a member(s) of the Precinct Election Commission the next day after the deadline for submission of such documents.
+9. If the term of office of a PEC member elected by the District Election Commission is prematurely terminated, and, for filling the number of PEC members up to 17, when necessary, the District Election Commission shall be authorised to announce a competition within one day in accordance with the rules and conditions established by the election legislation of Georgia, and to elect a member (members) of the Precinct Election Commission on the next day after the period for submission of these documents expires.